alanng10/class-lang/Docue/Article/Sande/a.md

 VarMark is mark that input local var.
 The mark has syntax that is same as VarOperate.
 The mark Type is the local var Type.

-Struct var, glob var and local var operate of var that is int type that is smaller than 64 bits results int any ref that has the int value at lower bits in the ref value.
-The upper bits are zero.
-Struct var, glob var and local var mark of the var, inputs int any ref from AreExecute Value operate.
-The lower bits of the ref value is assigned to the store of the var.
-The upper bits of the ref value are not used.

 Struct vars types, glob vars types and local vars types are declared.
 The node is TypeName.